likhia/ocp4.7-workshop/lab-workshop-content/workshop/content/exercises/02-crw.md

 * Click on `Deploy to Openshift`.
 ![CodeReady Workspace 10](./images/02/crw-10.png)

 * After it is successful, click on **console**.
 You will see the application deployed successfully into `%username%-project` project.
+Please wait till the circle turned dark blue as shown below.
 Click on the icon on top right corner to access the application.
 ![CodeReady Workspace 11](./images/02/crw-11.png)

 ### Summary